 We have completed HOPE-2, a Phase II clinical trial in the United States with our product candidate, CAP-1002, a cardiac cell derived therapy which was used to treat patients with late-stage DMD.
 The 12-month final top-line data showed improvements in multiple measures of upper limb, cardiac and respiratory function.
-We recently discussed this program with the FDA in a Type B meeting focusing on the data, next steps and a pathway to approval of a Biologics Application License, or BLA for CAP-1002 in DMD.
+We recently discussed this program with the FDA in a Type B meeting focusing on the data, next steps and a pathway to approval of a Biologics License Application, or BLA, for CAP-1002 in DMD.
 Consistent with our previous disclosures, the FDA has continued to encourage us to conduct a Phase III study, however at this time, we are still discussing the pathway forward for this program with the FDA.
+Additionally, we are actively seeking partners for this program.